Skip to main content

 These methods can be classified into different categories based on their characteristics and functionalities.

-Additionally, there is also satellite communication, which relies on satellites to transmit data signals over long distances.
+There is also satellite communication, which relies on satellites to transmit data signals over long distances.

 Simplex